 COMPONENTS OF GTIS US STRATEGY

-- Equity joint ventures in projects with demonstrated new home demand and positive market fundamentals driven by demographics
+- Equity joint ventures in projects with demonstrated demand and positive market fundamentals driven by demographics

-- Single-family build-to-rent supported by operating efficiencies, more favourable capital markets, and supportive long-term tailwinds
+- Build-to-rent is supported by operating efficiencies, deepening capital markets, and supportive long-term tailwinds

 - Develop high-quality assets focused on local demand

 - Focus on key distribution hubs with strong strategic regional importance